 When analyzing comments

-- The filtering rules for open questions are stricter (the comparison filter is unavailable).
+- The filtering rules for open questions are more strict (the comparison filter is unavailable).

 The confidentiality threshold is based on the number of respondents to the survey.
 Since open-ended questions are optional, comments are displayed as soon as the confidentiality threshold for the survey is met.
 Let's take an example, 5 coworkers responded to the survey but only 2 coworkers left a comment to the open-ended question.
 The comments will be displayed because it is not possible to identify which of the 5 coworkers answered the open-ended question.

 |💡 Managers' good practices: